WHY WORRY?

 CONSULTING NEUROLOGIST TO THE MASSACHUSETTS GENERAL HOSPITAL

-The legs of the stork are long, the legs of the duck are short; you cannot make the legs of the stork short, neither can you make the legs of the duck long.
+The legs of the stork are long, and the legs of the duck are short; you cannot make the legs of the stork short, neither can you make the legs of the duck long.
 Why worry?

 -Chwang Tsze.